kumarswamyg2005/Designden/HARSHACHANGES.md

 - views/customer/cart.ejs: added a small comment noting backend updates.

 These are minor reliability and observability improvements attributed to Harsha Vardhan.

+Additional note: comments were added to routes and views to improve traceability.